CodeFromAnywhere/chatcompletions/README.md

 # Requirements

+- Easy to self-host using cloudflare
+- Except for the cache, fully stateless
 - Very efficient and performant cache for LLMs
 - Easy to remove parts of cache while keeping some generations for very long
 - Parses codeblocks